-Based on data regarding association patterns, acoustics, movements, genetic differences and potential fishery interactions, eight killer whale stocks are recognized within the Pacific U.S. EEZ: 1) the Eastern North Pacific Alaska Resident stock - occurring from Southeast Alaska to the Bering Sea, 2) the Eastern North Pacific Northern Resident stock - occurring mainly within the inland waters of Washington State and southern British Columbia but extending from central California into southern Southeast Alaska (see Fig. 1), 4) the West Coast Transient stock - occurring from Alaska through California, 5) the Gulf of Alaska, Aleutian Islands, and Bering Sea Transient stock - occurring from southeast Alaska to the Bering Sea, 6) the AT1 Stock - found only in Prince William Sound, 7) the Eastern North Pacific Offshore stock - occurring from Southeast Alaska through California, 8) the Hawaiian stock.
+Based on data regarding association patterns, acoustics, movements, genetic differences and potential fishery interactions, eight killer whale stocks are recognized within the Pacific U.S. EEZ: 1) the Eastern North Pacific Alaska Resident stock - occurring from Southeast Alaska to the Bering Sea, 2) the Eastern North Pacific Northern Resident stock - occurring from British Columbia through Alaska, 3) the Eastern North Pacific Southern Resident stock - occurring mainly within the inland waters of Washington State and southern British Columbia but extending from central California into southern Southeast Alaska (see Fig. 1), 4) the West Coast Transient stock - occurring from Alaska through California, 5) the Gulf of Alaska, Aleutian Islands, and Bering Sea Transient stock - occurring from southeast Alaska to the Bering Sea, 6) the AT1 Stock - found only in Prince William Sound, 7) the Eastern North Pacific Offshore stock - occurring from Southeast Alaska through California, 8) the Hawaiian stock.
 The Stock Assessment Reports for the Alaska Region contain information concerning the Eastern North Pacific Alaska Resident, Eastern North Pacific Northern Resident and the Gulf of Alaska, Aleutian Islands, and Bering Sea, AT1, and Eastern North Pacific Transient stocks.

 The Eastern North Pacific Southern Resident stock is a trans-boundary stock including killer whales in inland Washington and southern British Columbia waters.
 In 1993, the three pods comprising this stock totaled 96 killer whales (Ford et al. 1994).
-The population increased to 99 whales in 1995, then declined to 79 whales in 2001, and most recently numbered 75 whales in 2018 (Fig. 2; Ford et al. 2000; Center for Whale Research 2018).
+The population increased to 99 whales in 1995, then declined to 79 whales in 2001, and most recently numbered 72 whales in 2020 (Fig. 2; Ford et al. 2000; Center for Whale Research 2019).
 The 2001-2005 counts included a whale born in 1999 (L-98) that was listed as missing during the annual census in May and June 2001 but was subsequently discovered alone in an inlet off the west coast of Vancouver Island.
 L-98 remained separate from L pod until 10 March 2006 when he died due to injuries associated with a vessel interaction in Nootka Sound.
 L-98 has been subtracted from the official 2006 and subsequent population censuses.
-The most recent census spanning 1 July 2017 through 1 July 2018 includes no new calves and the deaths of a young adult male, and a two old male.
+The most recent census spanning 1 July 2019 through 1 July 2020 includes the death of an adult male, but does not include the two calves that were born in fall 2020.

 The abundance estimate for this stock of killer whales is a direct count of individually identifiable animals.
-It is thought that the entire population is censused every year.
-This estimate therefore serves as both a best estimate of abundance and a minimum estimate of abundance.
-Thus, the minimum population estimate (N{min}) for the Eastern North Pacific Southern Resident stock of killer whales is 75 animals.
+It is thought that the entire population is censused every year. estimate therefore serves as both a best estimate of abundance and a minimum estimate of abundance.
+Thus, the minimum population estimate (N{min}) for the Eastern North Pacific Southern Resident stock of killer whales is 72 animals.

 During the live-capture fishery that existed from 1967 to 1973, it is estimated that 47 killer whales, mostly immature, were taken out of this stock (Ford et al. 1994).
 Since the first complete census of this stock in 1974 when 71 animals were identified, the number of southern resident killer whales has fluctuated.
 Between 1974 and the mid-1990s, the Southern Resident stock increased approximately 35% (Ford et al. 1994), representing a net annual growth rate of 1.8% during those years.
-Following the peak census count of 99 animals in 1995, the population size has declined approximately 1% annually and currently stands at 75 animals as of the 2018 census (Ford et al. 2000; Center for Whale Research 2018).
+Following the peak census count of 99 animals in 1995, the population size has declined approximately 1% annually and currently stands at 72 animals as of the 2020 census (Ford et al. 2000; Center for Whale Research 2020).